Konami33/Nginx-load-balancer/README.md

 Basically, these are the task we will perform in this lab:

-1. Create AWS infrastructure using PULUMI
+1. Create AWS infrastructure using PULUMI.
-2. Create a simple flask server, build image, push to docker hub
+2. Create a simple flask server, build image, push to docker hub.
+3. Configure SSH config file for SSHing into the servers.
-3. Install and configure k3s and worker nodes
+4. Install and configure k3s and worker nodes.
-4. Deploy the servers in k3s cluster.
+5. Deploy the servers in k3s cluster.
-5. Install Nginx on the load balancer EC2 instance
-6. Configure Nginx to load balance traffic to the worker node EC2 instances
+6. Set up Nginx in the Nginx instance.
+7. Test the connection using Telnet.
-7. Test the load balancer to ensure it is working correctly
+8. Test the load balancer to ensure it is working correctly.

 ![alt text](https://github.com/Konami33/Nginx-load-balancer/raw/main/img/image-17.png)